minio/docs/source/reference/minio-mc/mc-idp-ldap-policy.rst

 .. mc-cmd:: attach

-   Attach one or more polices to entity.
+   Attach one or more polices to an entity.

    .. tab-set::